 Traditional teaching jobs at an elementary school, middle school, or high school aren’t the only jobs for individuals who have a drive to teach.
 You can find a fulfilling career in alternative teaching gigs where you can do just as much good.
-On the other hand, if you’re thinking about moving into a teaching career, you should check out Second Career Options for Teachers?
+On the other hand, if you’re thinking about moving into teaching careers, you should check out Second Career Options for Teachers?

 About Author: This is a Guest Post from Samantha Stauf.
 She is a college graduate who enjoys kayaking, snow-shoeing, reading, and writing.
 She spends her free time writing about career and business.